Packaging request #2518

 History

-Updated by nona about 1 year ago
+Updated by nona over 4 years ago

 Thanks.
 I don't know if I did something stupid, but I got the AUR version.
 I checked the licenses, and I hope that I only installed free software (see CREDITS.TXT and the contrib directory in the source):